|

 building was demolished in 1969 and replaced by a multi-storey car

-of the old brewery and re-erected it on top of the car park's tower,
+park.
+The Chester Civic Trust rescued the large stone lion- the business's trademark- which stood atop the brewery's tower, and re-erected it on top of the new car park's tower,

-Snape and Bagnall's Brewery- is mentioned in the Cheshire Sheaf as being located "in the vicinity of King's Buildings close to the archway that leads to the canal" and existing in 1831.
-It was later being operated by a Mr Clubbe (members of the Clubbe family were licencees of the Grosvenor Arms, Handbridge- stiil known today as 'Clubbie's'- relations perhaps?) - and later still was known as Huxlie's Brewery.
 An ancestor of the aforementioned Mr James Snape had previously owned a brewery at Barrel Well Hill in Boughton- which, during the 18th century also offered cold baths "with a reputation for health-giving properties".
 The premises, described as a "well-established porter, ale and beer brewery with new erected steam engine, copper coolers etc with shipping quay at the front and an excellent family house and gardens" was advertised for sale in 1809 and the site was taken over by the Chester Waterworks Company in 1826 (whose successors still own it).
 The brewery had presumably moved to King Street by that time.

 The Abbey Brewhouse produced ale for the monks of Chester Abbey, now the Cathedral,